evislll/AI-Enabled_Smart_Medication_Reminder_and_Digital_Twin-Synchronization/README.md

-# AI-Enabled Smart Medication Reminder & Digital
+# AI Smart Medication Reminder & Digital Twin Synchronization
-# Twin Synchronization

 An embedded, closed-loop medication management system built on the **NXP FRDM-K66F** that reminds, dispenses, verifies intake, and adapts — synchronized in real time to a web-based digital twin.
 ---
 ## Overview
 Traditional reminder systems notify but cannot verify.
 This system closes the loop — a pill is scheduled, dispensed by servo, sensed by a load cell, and the result drives both local behavior and a live remote dashboard.
 No manual confirmation required.
 ---
+## Architechture
 ![image alt]()
 ![image alt]()
 ---